 Today’s citizens expect to connect with government services in safe, secure, seamless, and reliable ways.
-They want their interactions with government services to feel just like interacting with their favourite companies or brands.
+They want their interactions with government services to feel just like interacting with their favorite companies or brands.

 However, research shows that citizen expectations are not being met: The report revealed that among all key pillars of customer experience – satisfaction, trust, and likelihood to recommend – government agencies were the bottom-performing industry globally.